Sport in the Bahamas: Sailing

 Sailing is a very popular sport in the Bahamas.
+It was announced as the new national sport in April 2023.
 The country got its first Olympic medals in sailing with Durward Knowles and Cecil Cooke.

 Numerous regattas take place throughout the Bahamian Islands, with the biggest being the "National Family Island Regatta" in Exuma Island.
 The "Long Island Regatta" in Long Island, Bahamas, and Cat Island Regatta on Cat Island, Bahamas are also major events.